Rapidly Screening the Correlation Between the Rotational Mobility and the Hydrogen Bonding Strength of Confined Water: Results and Discussions

 \subsection{Effect of Different Guest Molecules}

 \paragraph{👈(move to results) why load stuff into RMs?} The novel applications of RMs as nanocarriers of biologically active molecules~\cite{grooReverse2018} or as nanoreactors for catalytic reactions~\cite{tangActivation2015} necessitates investigation of the effect of inclusion molecules on the water dynamics of the internal water pools.
-Furthermore, encapsulation of proteins inside RMs can afford interesting perspectives on their dynamics in confined environments~\cite{wandHighresolution1998,vanhornReverse2009,marquesMeasurement2014}.
-RMs can also be used as vehicles to extract proteins from complex mixtures~\cite{shiomoriEffective1995,nicotProteins1996}. \paragraph{why study viscogens} The effect of different guest molecules inside the water pools offers the opportunity to understand how different solutes interact with a hydration layer (as modeled by a large $w_{0}$ RM) or a macromolecular pocket (as modeled by a small $w_{0}$ RM) at a very general level.
-In particular, such studies provide an opportunity to understand the extent to which guest molecules disrupt the hydrogen-bonding matrix of water, and to what extent such a disruption varies as a function of confinement.
+Furthermore, encapsulation of proteins inside RMs can afford interesting perspectives on their dynamics in confined environments.\cite{wandHighresolution1998,vanhornReverse2009,marquesMeasurement2014} RMs can also be used as vehicles to extract proteins from complex mixtures.\cite{shiomoriEffective1995,nicotProteins1996} \paragraph{why study viscogens} In particular, such studies provide an opportunity to understand the extent to which guest molecules frustrate the hydrogen-bonding matrix and dynamics of water, and to what extent such a frustration varies as a function of confinement.
 For example, if inclusion of viscogens reduces the rotational mobility of water in the bulk, one can ask whether or not this effect compounds the slow-down of water in the already motionally-restricted environment inside RMs with low $w_0$, to what extent such a slow-down correlates with a frustration in attempts at hydrogen bonding (as manifest by the chemical shielding), and to what extent the inclusion of viscogens in bulk water mimics or differs from the effect of confining water inside soft nanoenclosures. \figInclusion